AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 ## Test and Debug

-Testing and debugging Asset Compute applications and workers is crucial in ensuring workers function properly.
+Learn how to test custom Asset Compute workers to be confident in their operation, and debug Asset Compute workers to understand and troubleshoot how the custom code is executed.

 ### Test a worker